-In addition to assisting students in deciding your course of study, the NGP Director and Associate Director are interested in helping you with other matters.
+In addition to assisting students in deciding your course of study, the NGP Director and Associate Director can help you with other matters.
 Problems may arise and in rare instances, a student and faculty mentor feel that it would be best for the student to find a new laboratory.
-The Director and Associate Director of NGP, as well as members of student's Guidance Committee will support student wishes in these matters.
+The Director and Associate Director of NGP, as well as members of a student's Guidance Committee will work closely with the student and mentor in these matters.
 If a student perceives serious problems, we encourage you to contact either the NGP Director or Associate Director early, prior to problems escalating, to discuss specific resolutions.
+If a laboratory change is to occur, it is the student's responsibility to secure a new faculty mentor, with funding, in order to remain in the NGP.
+Failure to secure a new laboratory and mentor prior to the start of the next semester will result in termination from the program.